Home page Site Map Contact David

 Photo courtesy Joiners

 Just up the road from the Joiners stood Henry's Record Shop which I have written a dedicated page, so please take a look at the story of Southampton's favourite record stores to give another slant on the Sixties music scene in Southampton.
 Across the road at the top of St Marys Street by the railway bridge you could have gone shopping for some 'fab gear' at the Shirt King on Six Dials which stocked all the current trendy clothes throughout the Sixties.
 Frilly shirts, Beatle jackets and suits, Chelsea boots, then later hipsters, flares, hippy gear and much more.
-Many of the bands used to get their stageclothes from this amazing shop as well as finding weird stuff along the antique shops in nearby Northam Road and other outlets.
+Many of us 60s bands used to get their stageclothes from this amazing shop as well as finding weird stuff along the antique shops in nearby Northam Road and other outlets.

 Pete Broyd reminds me of Sydney Tendler of Sydney Mans Shop which was close to Henrys Record Shop and another great place to buy trendy gear throughout the Fifties and Sixties.
 Sydney was a very enterprising businessman and was one of the first clothes shopkeepers who ran a lucrative line in denim jeans which were 'imported' from the USA via the local merchant seamen who worked the TransAtlantic shipping routes!
 Movies such as 'The Wild One' starring Marlon Brando and Lee Marvin as rival bikers influenced the new generation of teenage boys along with Westerns and cowboy films so Sydney saw the new trend and got in quick.
 James Dean also boosted sales as his 'Rebel Without a Cause' persona struck a chord with the youth of the time who were 'rebelling' against the old fashioned ways and not forgetting the Rock n Roll invasion that really exploded through the decade.